How to Prevent Business Email Compromise & What To Do If You Get Hacked

 - DON’T Store Passwords in Files on Your Computer.

-- If possible, activate two-factor authentication.
+- If possible, activate multi-factor authentication right away.

-- Preserve logs immediately.
+- Preserve records immediately.
 Export and make copies of any logs that might show who logged into your email account, where they logged in from, or what they did.
 This can potentially help you narrow down the scope of the incident.

 - Call for professional help.
 Business email compromise can trigger breach notification laws, and lead to fraud and other crimes.
 Act quickly and get experienced guidance when you need it.

-Contact us if you need help implementing policies to prevent business email compromise or help recovering and minimizing damage from an email breach.
+We hope you found this information helpful!
+Please contact us if you need help implementing policies to prevent business email compromise or help recovering and minimizing damage from an email breach.